Find Cheap Medicare Plans in Your Area

 Cost of Medicare Supplement

-Secondly, Medigap prices will differ based on the pricing structure, which can include your age, depending on what the health insurance company selects.
+Secondly, Medigap prices will differ based on state regulations and whether the plan can set rates based on age or health status.
 There are three different ways in which Medigap policies can be priced:

 The simplest rating system is community-rated, which means the same monthly premium is charged to everyone who has the same Medigap policy.
 This means your premium will not be based on your age but could go up because of inflation.